 SOPHE invites anyone to apply, although most internship candidates are either currently in college or graduate school or recent graduates.

 SOPHE has adjusted its internship program to accommodate the needs of interns and the organization.
-SOPHE accepts applications on a rolling calendar basis.
-We seek interns who can commit to a minimum six-month internship period or up to a maximum of a full year/12 months.
+SOPHE accepts applications on a rolling calendar basis for internships to align with the academic calendar (i.e., spring, summer, fall semesters).

 *Subject to change.